Demian-Sol/Todo-test-project-Node/README.md

 Allmax team test todo project.\
-Note: The project only contains logic and no functionality\
+Note: The project only contains logic and no visual improvements\
 To run:\
 1. Install MongoDB\
 2. If needed, specify alternnate path for your Data directory and run mongod.exe(\